 It is no secret that vegetables — especially dark, leafy greens — are good for you.
 There is also another benefit to packing more veggies into your daily diet.
 They are rich in fibre and contain lots of water, so they will leave you full and satisfied without a lot of calories and fat.

 There are plenty of great recipes in cookbooks and online.
-Our recipe library provides tasty and healthy veggie dishes for boost your health and wellness.
+Our recipe library provides tasty and healthy veggie dishes to boost your health and wellness.

 The next time you are going to a higher floor, bypass the elevator and climb the stairs instead.
 You will get your blood pumping, exercise your lungs, and work the muscles in your lower body.